rk-ramakrishna/Angular-Notes/README.md

 ## Angular Basics

-*   Angular is a **platform and framework** for building single page applications using HTML and TypeScript.
+*   **Angular is a platform and framework for building single page applications using HTML and TypeScript**

 *   Angular can run on different platforms apart from web, such as Desktop and Mobile

-*   Angular applications are written in TypeScript, a superset of JavaScript that provides syntactic sugar such as strong typing and object-oriented techniques.
+*   **Angular applications are written in TypeScript, a superset of JavaScript that provides syntactic sugar such as strong typing and object-oriented techniques.**

 *   Angular core functionality and optional functionality available as Typescript libraries.
     Angular applications import these typescript libraries to use